damartripamungkas/botdexdamar/README.md

 download file bot in here and all update information bot : https://t.me/botdexdamar

-# About features
-below is an understanding of the features of this bot
-- SCRIPT = direct execution process carried out by this bot in the OFF-CHAIN of your device
-- CUSTOM ROUTER = direct execution process carried out by the blockchain network in ON-CHAIN using smart contract

 # Support list
 standard support list\
 for more details, please check the config/config.js file